|Fall, Spring, or Full Year

 Onsite Staff: The IES Paris Center Director is Scott Lyngass.
 Scott comes to IES Abroad from Beloit College, where he was Associate Dean and Associate Professor of French.
 He received his doctorate from the University of Wisconsin-Madison, where he wrote his dissertation on Francophone historical fiction.
 Scott previously served as a Resident Director in both Brussels and Paris.

-Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement, and the overseas study requirement for the French Studies major and the overseas study requirement for the World Languages major with French as the primary language.
-This program also fulfills the two-course international studies requirement.
+Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement, and the overseas study requirement for the French Studies major and the World Languages major with French as the primary language.
+Students may apply 12 credits to the French Studies minor.

 Curriculum: This program combines rigorous study of the French language at an advanced level with a broad range of classes taught in French by accomplished faculty.
 Students are required to take four credits of French language, and can choose from IES courses in a variety of fields to fill the rest of their schedules.
 Students can also experience what life is like for French students by taking one or more courses at a local university.
 IES has established partnerships with five local institutions, including the Ecole Normale de Musique de Paris and the Paris Marais Dance School.
 Students also have the option to participate in an internship for academic credit during their semester in Paris.